WHAT WE OFFER

 These dimensions of freedom are deeply connected but sometimes come into tension.
 How do we balance individual rights with collective well-being?
 How can we protect and expand freedom for all?

-At Freedom Tours Wageningen, we explore these questions through interactive, co-created walking tours.
+At Freedom Tours Wageningen, we explore these questions through interactive, co-created walking tours and workshops.
 Led by Wageningen residents from diverse backgrounds, our tours connect local histories and experiences with global struggles for freedom.
-They invite participants—residents, visitors, and school groups—to reflect on what freedom means in different contexts.
+They invite participants — residents, visitors, and school groups — to reflect on what freedom means in different contexts.

 Building on Wageningen’s World War II legacy as a city of liberation, we explore the evolving meaning of freedom today.
 We highlight both the challenges and the community-led initiatives that strive to uphold rights and inclusion in the city.